 An intermediate correctional facility between jail and prison.
 "If you get sentenced to State Jail, you don't get good time credit."

-In Texas, a felony punishable by 6 months to 2 years in a specifically designated “State Jail Facility."
+In Texas, a felony punishable by six months to two years in a specifically designated "State Jail Facility."
 Prisoners sent to state jail facilities receive no good time credit.
-“Even though Nancy was sentenced to less time than Julie, Nancy was behind bars longer, because she committed a State Jail Felony.”
+"Even though Nancy was sentenced to less time than Julie, Nancy was behind bars longer, because she committed a State Jail Felony."

-The process of jury selection.
-“After the court finished the voir dire, a jury was seated.”
+The process of jury selection (pronounced vwar-deer).
+"After the court finished the voir dire, a jury was seated."